 DRM Business Models:

-The business model is generally related to the monetization of the digital content.
+The business model is generally related to the monetization of digital content.
 A few of the models are subscription-based, rental, outright sale and domain-based.
 Each of these has certain rights associated with the digital content.
-For example, in an outright sale the purchaser does not own the content with unlimited rights.
+For example, in an outright sale, the purchaser does not own the content with unlimited rights.
 Limitations on the number of copies and compatible devices may still exist.